Powerful Training-Free Membership Inference Against Autoregressive Language Models: Analysis

 \subsection{Relationship to Training Dynamics}

-Membership inference exploits memorization, and memorization emerges through training.
-We investigate how EZ-MIA performance evolves as fine-tuning progresses, evaluating on XSum with GPT-2-XL at checkpoints after each training epoch.
+The analysis in this and the following subsection uses XSum with fully fine-tuned GPT-2-XL (1.5B parameters) and 1k members/1k non-members, chosen because the larger model exhibits stronger memorization, making failure modes more visible.
+We begin by investigating how EZ-MIA performance evolves as fine-tuning progresses, evaluating at checkpoints after each training epoch.

 Figure~\ref{fig:training_dynamics} shows that AUC increases monotonically from 0.895 after epoch 1 to 0.957 after epoch 3.
 Notably, even a single epoch of fine-tuning induces sufficient memorization for strong membership inference (TPR@1\%FPR = 54.1\% at epoch 1, rising to 90.2\% at epoch 3).
 This indicates that privacy risks emerge early in training.